D4rktheJohtonian/D4rktheJohtonian/README.md

 ↳- **Interactions** -༉‧₊˚✧

 *C+H is welcome!
 (Especially if you're  cosplaying as Blue/Red/Ethan :3).
-I block freely Idgaf.*
+I block if I feel uncomfortable Idgaf.*

 *If I interact with you, one of them is either because...* 🎤